Here are five factors in figuring out how much workers' comp insurance you need.

 To understand workers' compensation requirements, you need to check your state laws.
 Only Texas doesn't mandate that companies provide workers' compensation for their employees.
 State laws further require that your workers' comp policies be audited regularly to ensure you are paying an appropriate amount for the risk exposure your people face on the job.

 "Since workers' compensation laws are regulated at the state level, business owners should first determine when workers' compensation insurance is required for their business," Somers said.
 "Usually, it's as soon as they hire an employee."
-[Interested in business liability insurance?
+[Interested in the best business insurance providers?
 Check out our best picks.]

 Some states exempt you from getting workers' comp coverage if you are the sole employee of your business.
 Before you opt to use this exemption, Somers suggests weighing the potential expense of the claim against the cost of insurance.